ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * How to be compliant on regulations, like GDPR?
 * How to address no duplication of records?

-### For Kafka stream

-We are detailing the specific guidances for using Kafka Streams implementation in a [separate note](./kafka-stream.md).

 ### Solution considerations